A Conversation with Industry leaders

-Sara Shean and Michael O’Connor are co-presidents of the Defined Contribution Real Estate Council (DCREC).
-Shean is Executive Director at PGIM Real Estate, serving her first year as co-president.
-O’Connor is a Managing Director with Clarion Partners.
-This is his second year as co-president.
+Jani Venter and Greg Jenkins are co-presidents of the Defined Contribution Real Estate Council (DCREC).
+Venter is Executive Director at JP Morgan Asset Management, serving her second year as co-president.
+Jenkins is a Managing Director with Invesco.
+This is his first year as co-president.

 We continue to see increased interest and growth in the use of daily valued real estate in defined contribution plans.
 That’s reflected in the increase in the number of products available, the assets held in these products, and in the expansion of our membership over the last several years.

-There are now at least 16 daily valued real estate products in the market, with more coming in the next 12-24 months.
+There are now at least 17 daily valued real estate products in the market, with more coming in the next 12-24 months.
 That’s up from nine in 2015.
-There’s an estimated $40 billion invested in these products.
-Our membership has seen a similar growth trajectory.
-When we established the DCREC in 2012 we had eight members.
-We have 39 now, including 10 that joined in the last year alone.
-Collectively, they manage about $1.1 trillion in real estate assets.
+According to the 2022 Defined Contribution Survey DCREC published with NAREIM and Fergusons, there is approximately $79.4 billion of DC capital currently invested in private real estate.
+Our membership has also experienced a strong growth trajectory.
+When we established the DCREC in 2012 we had nine members – we have nearly 40 members now.
+Collectively, they manage over $1 trillion in real estate assets.

 A second factor is the growing use of outsourced chief investment officers (OCIOs) and the development of more custom solutions for the DC market.
 Many of these outsourced solutions incorporate diversifying asset classes that are regularly used in from the defined benefit world.
 We are also seeing more interest from the consultant community, and more mandates that include a real estate option.